ADMISSIONS & VIP ADMISSIONS

 Yes, unless otherwise specified.
 Our guests sell their autograph throughout the event during scheduled times.

-The guest’s schedule will be posted at their table.
+The guest’s schedule will be posted online approximately one week prior to the event.

 Will they sign my <fill in the blank>?